 And, when a seemingly lucky stone has far from saved them.

 Lucky Stone (& Greed) Gone Wrong

 No, a lucky prosperity stone isn’t meant to be misused for greed.
 If there’s any big life lesson for Ki-woo to face, this is it.
 The stone was meant for hope.
-But, hunger and despair, and a father that has no hope doesn’t bode well for working hard; or waiting.
+But, hunger and despair, and a father that has no hope, doesn’t bode well for working hard.
+Or, for waiting.

 If you’ve seen giving up – and heard that hard work doesn’t pay off – what else is there to do but seize an “opportunity” and put it to use as fast as you can.
 It’s no different than an addiction to gambling, not knowing when to stop.
 And, the Kim’s took a big unconscious gamble.
 Without a bit of reality mixed in.
 Since reality has not been kind.

 A sad turn of events – when Min (in his own ill-fated way) tried to give Ki-woo a break.
 Yes, greed and desperation too frequently boomerang – and wreak their catastrophes.

 No, greed doesn’t provide a very big gain.
 In fact, we see in Parasite just how it leads to very big losses.
 And, in the vicious cycle that hunger, helplessness, and lack of help keep alive – right back where you started.
 Trapped in a basement of desperation.
 Either believing there is no way out – or relying on a son to find a different way.